 Canary Technologies and Maestro Partner To Bring Digital Guest Management Solutions to Hoteliers

-Industry-leading guest and property management companies launch partnership to support hotel operators seeking competitive advantages through technologySAN FRANCISCO, CALIFORNIA, USA, May 4, 2023/EINPresswire.com/ -- Canary Technologies, the hospitality industry’s leading guest-management system, is integrating with Maestro PMS to provide hoteliers the tools they need to meet evolving guest needs and operational challenges.
+Maestro PMS is proud to name Canary Technologies our newest integration partner. ”MARKHAM, ONTARIO, CANADA, May 10, 2023/EINPresswire.com/ -- Canary Technologies, the hospitality industry’s leading guest-management system, is integrating with Maestro PMS to provide hoteliers the tools they need to meet evolving guest needs and operational challenges.

 “Digitizing the guest journey requires new and innovative approaches, and we’re proud to join Maestro PMS in an effort to support hotel operations and help hoteliers provide better guest experiences,” said Harman Singh Narula, Co-Founder of Canary Technologies.
 “Efficiency and adaptability are important advantages in today’s business environment for hotels, and this partnership will provide new ways for hoteliers to advance their competitiveness in the resurging post-pandemic travel era.”